 Where the number of applications for admission is greater than the published admission number, applications will be considered against the oversubscription criteria set out below.
-After the admission of pupils with Statements of Special Educational Needs or EHC Plans, where the school is named on the Statement/Plan, the criteria will be applied in the following order:
+After the admission of pupils with EHC Plans, where the school is named on the Plan, the criteria will be applied in the following order:

-- Looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.1 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2 - children who have a brother or sister at the school at the time of likely admission.
-This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit; - 3. other children.
+- (1) looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+2 - (2) children who have a brother or sister at the school at the time of likely admission.
+This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit. - (3) other children.